kaltura/DeveloperPortalDocs/documentation/PlayKit/SDKGettingStarted-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/playkit-android)

-This article describes the steps required for integrating the Playkit SDK in Android applications.
+This article will describe step by step integraition of the Playkit SDK in your application.
+Following this simple steps, you will be able to create your own player and start using it.
+So lets get started!

 ## Integrate the Plakit SDK into your Application Settings